 - A server instance is not required to be part of a cluster.
 However, an instance that is not part of a cluster cannot take advantage of high availability through transfer of session state from one instance to other instances. - The server instances within a cluster can be hosted on one or multiple machines.
 You can group server instances across different machines into a cluster. - A particular load balancer can forward requests to server instances on multiple clusters.
 You can use this ability of the load balancer to perform an online upgrade without loss of service.
-For more information, see "Using Multiple Clusters for Online Upgrades Without Loss of Service" in the chapter "Configuring Clusters" - A single cluster can receive requests from multiple load balancers.
+For more information, see "To Upgrade Components Without Loss of Service" on page 150. - A single cluster can receive requests from multiple load balancers.
 If a cluster is served by more than one load balancer, you must configure the cluster in exactly the same way on each load balancer. - Each session is tied to a particular cluster.
 Therefore, although you can deploy an application on multiple clusters, session failover will occur only within a single cluster.

 The cluster thus acts as a safe boundary for session failover for the server instances within the cluster.
-You can use the load balancer and upgrade components within the Enterprise Server without loss of service.
+You can use the load balancer and upgrade components within the Application Server without loss of service.